RedHatWorkshops/openshiftv3-ops-workshop/cns.md

 * `-c` : The command line utility to use (you can use `oc` or `kubectl`)
 * `cns.json` : Path to the topology JSON file

-__NOTE: I had the error of glusterfs not comming up in time so I just reran with:__
+__NOTE: I had the error of glusterfs not coming up in time so I just reran with:__

 ```
 cns-deploy -n glusterfs -g -y -c oc --load cns.json